baredfangs/baredfangs/README.md

 dni zionists, proship

-multishipper. i like rarepairs and im chill w any ship as long as its not proship
+multishipper. im chill w pretty much any ship as long as its not proship